-• Less than \$2,500 for the quarter.
-You do not have to make a deposit, and you may pay the taxes in full with a timely filed return.
+Less than \$2,500 for the quarter.
+You do not have to make a deposit.
+To avoid a penalty, you must pay the amount in full with a timely filed return or you must deposit the amount timely.
 However, if you are unsure that your taxes will be less than \$2,500 for the quarter, deposit your taxes using the appropriate rules (above) to avoid failure to deposit penalties.

-• \$2,500 or more for the quarter.
-You must deposit your taxes by using the Electronic Federal Tax Payment System (EFTPS) or by depositing them at a financial institution that is authorized to accept federal tax deposits (that is, authorized depository) with Form 8109, Federal Tax Deposit Coupon.
+\$2,500 or more for the quarter.
+You must deposit your taxes by using EFTPS or by depositing them at a financial institution that is authorized to accept federal tax deposits (that is, authorized depository) with Form 8109, Federal Tax Deposit Coupon.
 See section 11 of Pub.
-15 (Circular E) for more information.
+15 (Circular E).

-EFTPS is an easy, safe, and convenient way for all

-employers to make their tax deposits.
+EFTPS is an easy, safe, and convenient way for all TIP employers to make their tax deposits.
 Using EFTPS helps eliminate errors commonly made on federal tax deposit (FTD) coupons.
 Some taxpayers are required to use EFTPS to deposit their taxes.
 See section 11 of Pub.
 15 (Circular E) for details.